DavidVargasxyz/davidvargasxyz.github.io/content/linux/Storage DYI Labs.md

 ### Lab 13-4: Expand Volume Group and Logical Volume

-create a partition on an available 250MB disk and initialize it for use in LVM (use lsblk to identify available disks).
+Create a partition on an available 250MB disk and initialize it for use in LVM (use lsblk to identify available disks).
 ```bash
 [root@server2 ~]# parted /dev/sdb mklabel msdos
 Warning: The existing disk label on /dev/sdb will be destroyed and all data on this disk will be lost.
 Do you want to continue?